tkav/observability-demo/README.md

 Observability testing with Prometheus and Grafana using docker containers.

-Creates a node.js app that publishes a metric which is polled by Prometheus, allowing it to be available in Grafana.
+Includes a node.js app that publishes a metric which is polled by Prometheus, allowing it to be available in Grafana.

 Grafana Datasources and Dashboards are auto-provisioned on creation.